jon-gao-yang/mechanical-offering/README.md

 - nGPT_dataloader.py worked fine on both computers for ultrachat, but only in vscode terminal. in normal ubuntu terminal, it gives error that the shard file doesn't exist (???)
 - nGPT_train.py local learning rate kind of "resets" if you extend the training because of get_lr() decreasing local learning rate to 0.
 If you train 1 million steps and then train to 2 million steps, the local lr starts off around half and goes to 0, even though it already got to 0 for the 1 million step run (the max_iters used in get_lr() seems to only be the global script variable and not the command line variable, so if you only extend max_iters from command line it doesn't seem to work? or maybe I just forgot to override decay_iters in addition to max_iters)
 - huggingface GRPO trainer from trl library seems to need huggingface transformer models to work. llama models require signing up on their model page and waiting for approval before loading those models.
+- make sure fine tuning tokenizer has special tokens (like imstart, imstep, imhead, not like gpt2 tokenizer)

 Recipe to convert Transformer to normalized Transformer [[source](https://arxiv.org/abs/2410.01131)] [[source](https://github.com/NVIDIA/ngpt)]:
 1. Remove all normalization layers (RMSNorm, LayerNorm, etc.), weight decay, and learning rate warmup.